markusahlstrand/cloudworker-router/README.md

 })
 ```

 The router exposes get, post, patch and del methods as shorthands for the most common use cases.
 For examples of their usage, see the example folder.
-HEAD and OPTIONS requests are handled automatically by the router.
+HEAD requests are handled automatically by the router.

 For more examples on usage and deployment see the examples folder in the project.